bri25yu/AdamWAnalysis/index.md

 ![](results/CenterLabelsAdamWExperiment/benchmark.gif)

+This is a good example of different classes of convergence for different optimizers.
+Obviously convergence depends on a lot of factors, but here's a good starting point: the best stochastic optimizers will converge to optimums even given non-convergent sequences of gradients.

+The prototypical scenario is when we have multiple steps of small gradient then one step of large gradient.
+The prototypical example is imbalanced classification, where minibatches of samples consist of the majority class and rarely contain the minority class which incur a large loss.
+The idea is that the optimizer is never able to really settle into either stationary point, either the local optimum of just the majority class or the global optimum of both classes.

+Let $\mathcal{H}$ be our optimization horizon, in this case $\mathcal{H} = 10000$.

+1. Does the loss converge? $\limsup_{t \rightarrow \mathcal{H}} \mathcal{L}_t \stackrel{?}{=} \liminf_{t \rightarrow \mathcal{H}} \mathcal{L}_t$

+2. Does there exist a stationary distribution over the parameters?
+   - There exists no notion of absolute deterministic convergence with our stochastic optimization methods especially with regularization techniques such as weight decay.
+   - Let $\mathcal{T}$ be the update operator. $\stackrel{?}{\exists} \pi^*_\theta \text{ s.t. } \pi^*_\theta = \pi^*_\theta \mathcal{T}$

+3. Do the parameters converge to that stationary distribution? $\lim_{t \rightarrow \mathcal{H}}\pi^t_\theta = \pi^*_\theta$

+4. How quickly do the parameters converge to the stationary distribution?

+5. Finally we can start considering optimality

+We revisit these ideas later throughout.

 ### ...And learning that values closer to 1 are better

 We parameterize the offset/bias.

 Notice that only parameterizing an offset without a scaling weight is poorly conditioned -- the eval loss is very noisy and there is a lot of variance in the classifications over steps.
 This is due to the nature of softmax -- values that are closer together more evenly distribute softmax weight which decreases expressivity.

+Another reflection is that the learning rate used was half the learning rate of other experiments, 5e-3 rather than 1e-2.
+Otherwise the model wouldn't actually fit to the data.

 $$
 \begin{align*}